-We evaluate performance based upon net operating income ("NOI") of the combined properties in the segment.
-Our reportable operating segment consolidates similar properties.
+We evaluate performance based upon net operating income of the combined properties in the segment.
+Our reportable operating segment is a consolidation of similar properties.
 GAAP requires that segment disclosures present the measure(s) used by the chief operating decision maker for purposes of assessing each segment's performance.
-NOI is a key measurement of our segment profit and loss and is defined as real estate rental revenue less real estate expenses.
+Net operating income is a key measurement of our segment profit and loss and is defined as real estate rental revenue less real estate expenses.

-Real estate rental revenue as a percentage of the total for each of the reportable operating segments for the three years ended December 31, 2022 was as follows:
+Real estate rental revenue as a percentage of the total for each of the reportable operating segments for the three years ended December 31, 2021 was as follows: